PermutaTriangle/comb_spec_searcher/toufik/length3.md

 - line 4 http://permpal.ru.is/perms/av/1243_2134_3412/
 - line 7 http://permpal.ru.is/perms/av/1243_2134_2341/ Interleaving, Tilescope can enumerate with a forced 123
-- line 9 http://permpal.ru.is/perms/av/1243_1342_2134/ Interleaving.
-Tilescope can enumerate with a forced 123
+- line 9 http://permpal.ru.is/perms/av/1243_1342_2134/ Interleaving, Tilescope can enumerate with a forced 123

 ## Mansour, T., & Shattuck, M. (2017).
 Nine classes of permutations enumerated by binomial transform of Fine’s sequence.
 Discrete Applied Mathematics, 226, 94–105